-In the next decade we will need to take dramatic steps as an industry if we are to achieve our shared vision of sustainable real assets.
+In the next decade we will need to take dramatic steps as an industry if we are to achieve sustainable real assets.
 Preeminent among the challenges is climate risk and resilience.
 Central banks have already made the link between climate risk and financial stability, calls for mandatory climate related disclosures are intensifying and it’s clear that the longer the industry delays in addressing risks associated with climate change the more disruptive the policy response will inevitably be.

 At the same time, it’s not enough to just focus on climate action.
 We are facing multiple convergent crises to which a sustainable real asset industry can make an important contribution – ecological system breakdown, mass extinctions, growing inequality, political instability, mass migrations, demographic changes and accelerated urbanization – and significant improvement in one area can only be delivered together with measures to increase progress in all areas.

-The stakes are getting higher for the industry and it’s clear that our success in the next decade will not only be measured by the coverage of our benchmarks, but by our ability to influence investment practices that lead to more sustainable and resilient real assets.
+The stakes are getting higher for the industry and our success in the next decade will not only be measured by the coverage of our benchmarks, but by our ability to influence investment practices that lead to more sustainable and resilient real assets.
 We have listened to the feedback of our members, partners, governance bodies, and working groups, and engaged with the broader industry that relies on our benchmarks and standards and identified a set of priorities and commitments to guide the next phase of our work.
 These align with our three strategic pillars: Assessments, Technology and Stakeholders.